-- 45.1 For the purposes of this clause, "family and domestic violence" and "family member" are defined in the Award. - 45.2 Confidentiality - (a) The Employer must take all reasonable measures to ensure personal information concerning an Employee's experience of family and domestic violence is kept confidential. - 45.3 Leave - (a) An Employee (other than casual Employees) experiencing family and domestic violence will have access to 10 days per year of paid family and domestic violence leave paid at the Employee's minimum weekly wage rate prescribed by clause 19.1(a) of the Building and Construction General On-site Award 2010 as varied from time to time applicable to their classification to attend legal proceedings, counseling, and appointments with a medical or legal practitioner, relocation, the making of safety arrangements and other activities associated with the experience of family and domestic violence. - (b) Family and domestic violence leave is in addition to any other existing leave entitlements, and may be taken as consecutive or single days or as a fraction of a day. - (c) The Employee shall give as much notice as reasonably possible prior to taking the leave under this clause. - In addition, the Employer may require the Employee to produce evidence to support the need for family and domestic violence leave such as a document issued by the police, a court, a doctor (including a medical certificate), a family violence support service, or a statutory declaration. - (e) For the avoidance of doubt, family and domestic violence leave does not cumulate from year to year and is not paid out on termination of employment.
+- (a) An Employee (other than casual Employees) experiencing family and domestic violence will have access to 10 days per year of paid family and domestic violence leave paid at the Employee's minimum weekly wage rate prescribed by clause 19.1(a) of the Building and Construction General On-site Award 2010 as varied from time to timeapplicable to their classification to attend legal proceedings, counseling, and appointments with a medical or legal practitioner, relocation, the making of safety arrangements and other activities associated with the experience of family and domestic violence. - (b) Family and domestic violence leave is in addition to any other existing leave entitlements, and may be taken as consecutive or single days or as a fraction of a day. - (c) The Employee shall give as much notice as reasonably possible prior to taking the leave under this clause. - In addition, the Employer may require the Employee to produce evidence to support the need for family and domestic violence leave such as a document issued by the police, a court, a doctor (including a medical certificate), a family violence support service, or a statutory declaration. - (e) For the avoidance of doubt, family and domestic violence leave does not cumulate from year to year and is not paid out on termination of employment.

-46 Picnic Day
+47 Picnic Day

-- 46.1 The Parties agree that Building Industry Picnic Day will continue to apply during the life of this Agreement in accordance with the following: - (a) The first Monday in December of each year shall be the building industry picnic day, except in Mildura.
+- 47.1 The Parties agree that Building Industry Picnic Day will continue to apply during the life of this Agreement in accordance with the following: - (a) The first Monday in December of each year shall be the building industry picnic day, except in Mildura.
 The second Monday in December shall be the building industry picnic day within an area of 25 kilometres from Mildura;

 - (b) All Employees shall, as far as practicable, be given and shall take this day as picnic day without deduction of pay. - (c) Any Employee required to work on this day shall be paid at the rate of double time and a half; provided that an Employee who attends for work as required on this day shall be paid for not less than four hours work. - (d) The Employer may require from an Employee evidence of his/her attendance at the picnic and the production of the butt of a ticket issued for the picnic shall be sufficient evidence of such attendance.
 Where such evidence is requested by the Employer payment need not be made unless the evidence is produced.
-This requirement only applies so long as all Employees remain eligible to obtain a ticket for Picnic Day regardless of whether or not they are a union member.
+This requirement only applies so long as all Employees remain eligible to obtain a ticket for Picnic Day regardless of whether or not they are a union member

-47 Long Service Leave
+48 Long Service Leave

-47.1 Long Service Leave shall be in accordance with and provided by Co-INVEST as described at clause 21 of this agreement.
+48.1 Long Service Leave shall be in accordance with and provided by Co-INVEST as described at clause 22 of this agreement.